Net Metering in Kansas

 Eligibility

-The state’s two IOUs—Evergy and Empire District—are required to offer net metering and to provide interested customers with a bi-directional meter (at no cost to the customer) on a first-come, first-served basis until the rated generating capacity of all net-metered systems equals 1% of the utility's peak demand during the previous year.
+The state’s two IOUs—Evergy and Empire District—are required to offer net metering and to provide eligible customers who are in good standing with the IOU, with a bi-directional meter (at no cost to the customer) on a first-come, first-served basis until the rated generating capacity of all net-metered systems equals 2% of the utilities peak demand in the prior year, until July 1, 2024 at which time it increases by 1% each July until 2027 when it reaches 5% of the utility’s historic highest annual peak since 2014.

 Electric cooperatives and municipal electric providers are not mandated to offer net metering by statute, but many have elected under their boards and membership to enact some form of net metering.
 Contact your local electric cooperative or municipal electric provider to obtain the details of their offerings.